Updated Oct 13, 2022

 This depends on the size and design of the house, as not all houses need gutters around the entire roof.
 You might also want to take into consideration the typical direction of rainwater.
 In summary, gutters require a downspout around every 30 to 40 feet.

-Gutters have many benefits, but they aren’t the only answer to an effective rainwater drainage system.
+While they have many benefits, gutters are not always necessary and they aren’t the only answer to an effective rainwater drainage system.
 Consider your house design, the weather in your area, and if your roof has slopes.

-Here are some other gutter solutions and alternatives.
+Here are some other gutter solutions and alternatives that can help your home handle runoff without gutters.

 These are beautiful decor for a garden and direct water away from your home and deposit it farther away.
-They’re available in a vast range of designs and colors.
+Rain chains are available in a vast range of designs and colors.

 These are metal sheets that are slanted to protect your home from moisture.
 However, snow and ice can seep through some sections and cause damage.